garethr/garethr-docker/README.md

 ## Support

-This modules is currently tested on:
+This module is currently tested on:

 * Ubuntu 14.04
 * Centos 6.5
 * Ubuntu 12.04
+* Archlinux

 It may work on other distros and other operating systems will be supported in the future.